Market Analysts see Cazoo Group Ltd [CZOO] gaining to $1.50. Time to buy?

 Record revenues of £333m in Q2, up 145% YoY driven by substantial UK retail sales growth.

+The results of the trading session contributed to over 8659703 shares changing hands.
+Over the past one week, the price volatility of Cazoo Group Ltd stands at 40.90% while the volatility over the past one month is 18.60%.

-Compared to the average trading volume of 2.77M shares, CZOO reached a trading volume of 139988653 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for CZOO stock reached $739.40 million, with 759.45 million shares outstanding and 61.04 million shares in the current float.
+Compared to the average trading volume of 5.40M shares, CZOO reached a trading volume of 8659703 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Cazoo Group Ltd [CZOO]?